-Customs Border And Protection Paid A Firm $13.6 Million To Hire Recruits.
+Customs And Border Protection Paid A Firm $13.6 Million To Hire Recruits.
 It Hired 2

 A scathing report by the Office of the Inspector General revealed that a consulting company hired by U.S. Customs and Border Protection to fill thousands of new jobs to satisfy President Trump's mandate to secure the southern border, is "nowhere near" completing its hiring goals and "risks wasting millions of taxpayer dollars."